Program

 Kai Kagitani

-His current PhD research further focuses on porosity and multiplicity of the body-space created by skaters in Barcelona.
-Kai is also the Operations Manager of TRAJECTORIA, an online journal published by the National Museum of Ethnology in Japan, which is situated at the intersection of anthropology, museums and art in terms of visual practice and representation.
+Kai is also the Operations Manager of TRAJECTORIA, an online journal published by the National Museum of Ethnology in Osaka, which is situated at the intersection of anthropology, museums and art in terms of visual practice and representation.

 Takahiro Yamazaki